Anti-Bribery & Corruption — Module 1 of 4

 Mandatory pre-approval, training, and board reporting

-Propose: (1) mandatory pre-approval for all hospitality above £250 via a 90-second online form, (2) annual anti-bribery training using real scenarios, (3) quarterly hospitality reporting to the board.
-Implements MoJ Principles 1, 5, and 6 as an integrated system.
+(1) Mandatory pre-approval above £250 via a 90-second form, (2) annual scenario-based anti-bribery training, (3) quarterly hospitality reporting to the board.
+MoJ Principles 1, 5, and 6 as one integrated system.

 Your choice